nishkohli96/eslint-config/Migration.md

 **Starting v2 onwards, the linting rules for javascript and react have been split to purge out any unnecessary rules when using this config in a standalone nodejs application.**

-For usage in a nodejs application use only the `js` eslint configuration of this package.
+For usage in a nodejs application, use only the `js` eslint configuration of this package.

 ```diff
 module.exports = {